 - Programs range from 30 to 36 credits of graduate study.

-- A minimum combination of two consecutive terms of full-time study in residence is required for the master of music degrees in performance and composition.
+- A minimum combination of two consecutive terms of full-time study in residence is required for the master of music degrees in Performance and Conducting.